kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 4. `"*"` is a special "verb" that matches any possible verb

 This is essentially a request from the API provider, asking each consumer to grant permission for the claimed resources.
+The consumer can, via `APIBinding`, accept or reject the service provider's request to access these resources, i.e. accept or reject PermissionClaims.

+Additionally, the consumer can choose between giving access to all instances (objects) of a claimed resource and giving access only to a subset of instances.
+In the latter case, the consumer can specify labels when accepting the PermissionClaim, so the service provider can only access instances which have these specified labels (this is also known as a label selector).

-If the consumer does not accept a permission claim, the API provider is not allowed to access the claimed resources.
-Consumer acceptance of permission claims is part of the `APIBinding` spec.
-The operations allowed on the resource are the intersection of the verbs defined in the `APIExport` and the verbs accepted in the appropriate `APIBinding`.
+The set of operations that the service provider can perform on the claimed resource is the intersection of the verbs defined in the `APIExport` and the verbs accepted in the appropriate `APIBinding`.

 For more details, see the section on [APIBindings](#apibinding).

 ### Maximal Permission Policy